 All employees, including the manger, should be evaluated at the end of their probationary period (three months for staff members and six months for Library Manager).
 They should complete the Performance Evaluation Form with their supervisor annually.
 However, performance conversations should also be taking place throughout the year, as described in Section C of the Performance Evaluation Form.

 The Personnel Committee of the Board shall evaluate the Library Manager.
-The Personnel Committee will consist of three board members.
-The Board Chair should be one of the board members who sits on this committee, because the Board Chair is the primary contact person between the library board and the Library Manager.
+The Personnel Committee will consist of three Board members.
+The Board Chair should be one of the Board members who sits on this committee, because the Board Chair is the primary contact person between the library board and the Library Manager.

 The Library Manager will meet with the Personnel Committee, and they shall complete the evaluation form together.
 The completed evaluation form shall then be placed in the Library Manager’s personnel file.